Darren Waller Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - So far this season, 14.2% of the 591 passes thrown by his team have gone Waller's way.

-- Waller has seen the ball thrown his way 11 times in the red zone this season, 15.9% of his team's 69 red zone pass attempts.
+- With 11 targets in the red zone this season, Waller has been on the receiving end of 15.9% of his team's 69 red zone pass attempts.

-- The Raiders have thrown the ball in 60.9% of their plays from scrimmage this year while staying on the ground 39.1% of the time.
-This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Chargers.